aashish108/spiritual-odyssey-blog/README.md

-# Bef is a responsive jekyll theme
+# Responsive Jekyll Theme

-My spiritual blog - I decided to utilise the Jekyll Web Framework to create my blog.
+I decided to utilise the Jekyll Web Framework to create my blog.
+Its just based on my readings from vedic spiritual literatures.
+I wanted to play around with a few technologies also:
+* Jekyll
+* Ruby
+* GitHub Actions for CI/CD
+* Self-hosted runner

+So, its all fully automated using a great web framework.

 its based on BEF Theme by [Artem Shekudko](https://artemsheludko.github.io/bef/)